 Section 2 – PURPOSE

-The BRIDGES Networking organization is exclusively formed for the purpose of business networking and collaboration, including, but not limited to, lead generation, camaraderie and business education.
+The BRIDGES Networking organization is exclusively formed for the purpose of positive business networking and collaboration, including, but not limited to, lead generation, camaraderie and business education.

 Section 3 – COMPONENTS